Shades of Gray (The Choir album)

-Shades of Gray is the second studio release, and first EP, by Christian alternative rock band the Choir (known as "Youth Choir" at this point), released in 1986.
+Shades of Gray is the second studio release, and first EP, by alternative rock band the Choir (known as "Youth Choir" at this point), released in 1986.
 All five songs were later included as bonus tracks on the CD release for Chase the Kangaroo.

 Background

 Youth Choir was dissatisfied with the results of Voices in Shadows, and during the mixing phase, the band felt that their sound needed something more.
 Lead singer and guitarist Derri Daugherty was a fan of Romeo Void, which featured a saxophone player who used all sorts of musical effects, and as timing would have it, one of the band's roadies spotted a flyer on Calvary Chapel's bulletin board where a sax player was looking to join a band.
 That turned out to be Dan Michaels, who joined Youth Choir shortly after auditioning.
 In addition to the saxophone, Michaels also played the Lyricon, a mouth-controlled electronic wind instrument that provided a moody, ethereal element that would soon be a key component of the Choir's sound.
-After Voices in Shadows was released in 1985, Youth Choir toured extensively outside of Southern California and even overseas, as the band felt they did not fit the mold of other Calvary Chapel bands that "played gigs in high school cafeterias as a witnessing tool", according to Daugherty.
+After Voices in Shadows was released in 1985, Youth Choir toured extensively outside of Southern California and even overseas, as the band felt they did not fit the mold of other Calvary Chapel bands that "played gigs in high school cafeterias as a witnessing tool," according to Daugherty.

 A number of changes took place during this period: Broken Records folded in late 1985; in 1986, local promoter and friend Brian Martin became the band's manager after seeing Youth Choir open for Daniel Amos, and Tim Chandler rejoined the band as bass guitarist.
-On the strength of the re-recorded "A Million Years", Youth Choir signed with Shadow Records, an imprint of Refuge Records, and Martin was able to secure Youth Choir the slot as the primary opening band for Steve Taylor on his tour for On the Fritz.
+On the strength of the re-recorded "A Million Years," Youth Choir signed with Shadow Records, an imprint of Refuge Records, and Martin was able to secure Youth Choir the slot as the primary opening band for Steve Taylor on his tour for On the Fritz.